Skip to main content

 • Contact information for Primary (and Secondary)

 Authors will receive an email confirmation for receipt of the abstract from the submission system, please be sure to whitelist @xcdsystem.com.
-If you do not receive this confirmation, please contact DAFMSS@NTSA.org or Reneé Despot at rdespot@NTSA.org.
+If you do not receive this confirmation, please contact DAFMSS@NTSA.org or Caitlyn Langelier at celangelier@NTSA.org.

-Authors are highly encouraged to begin reviewing their organization’s public release and security protocols / timelines needed to gain Distribution Statement A for their final presentation.
+Authors are highly encouraged to begin reviewing their organization’s public release and security protocols / timelines needed to gain appropriate approvals for presentation classification.

 Once the abstract is accepted, we highly recommend authors begin drafting a conference PowerPoint presentation and follow their organization public release and/or security process.